TreacherousDev/Silicon/README.md

 1. Download the latest version from the [releases page](https://github.com/TreacherousDev/Silicon/releases)
 2. Run the setup wizard to install
-3. Launch Cubic Castles
-4. Start Silicon.exe
-5. The status indicator will show "CONNECTED" in green when Silicon successfully connects to the game

 **System Requirements:**
 - Windows 7/8/10/11 with administrator privileges